S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Circle (…)

--   **semi-autonomous**
+-   **semi-autonomous**:
-    -   a circle acts within the constraints of their domain
+    -   A circle's members act within the constraints of their domain .
-    -   each circle can create value autonomously
+    -   Each circle can create value autonomously.
 -   **self-governing**:
-    -   a circle continuously decides what to do to account for their domain, and sets constraints on how and when things will be done.
+    -   A circle's members ongoingly continuously decides together what to do to account for their domain, and set constraints on how and when things will be done.
+-  **equivalence of circle members**
+    -   All members of a circle are equally accountable for governance of the circle's domain.

 ---